-Wannacry, we have listed this link to an article on computerworlduk.com as an example of ransomeware due to the havoc it caused world-wide, unlike past ransomeware infections, this one hit some major targets and made headline news: https://en.wikipedia.org/wiki/WannaCry_ransomware_attack
+Wannacry, we have listed this link as an example of ransomeware due to the havoc it caused world-wide, unlike past ransomeware infections, this one hit some major targets and made headline news: https://en.wikipedia.org/wiki/WannaCry_ransomware_attack

 Software downloads, be wary downloading software from the Internet unless you know and trust the site.
 If you search for a particular product, you will often be presented with many download links, some official, others from large software repository sites.
 We have seen many instances of the downloaded software being wrapped inside another installer containing nuisance ad-ware, trackers, and unwanted browser toolbars.
 Don't blindly click on links without checking where they are taking you.
 If you want Firefox for example, search for who produces it and download directly from them, this approach does take a few more moments of your time but far less than cleaning your machine up.

-Pirated software, ignoring the legal and moral aspects - just don't do it, this activity is often fraught with disaster.
+Pirated software, ignoring the legal and moral aspects - just don't do it, this activity is mostly fraught with disaster.
 It is a fact that quite a few of these executable patches, cracks, and serial number generators contain malicious code that will infect your machine.
 You can instead search for a free alternative to whatever you require - there are plenty available!